-- Detour signing must convey clear direction allowing drivers to safely traverse the entire detour and return to the original roadway - Consider the type of traffic being routed when developing detour geometry - The structural capacity of the detour pavement should also be considered. - Concurrence from the local agency is required when detours are to utilize local roadways - Minimize interruption of local transit operations and coordinate with emergency services
+- Detour signing must convey clear direction allowing drivers to safely traverse the entire detour and return to the original roadway. - Consider the type of traffic being routed when developing detour geometry. - The structural capacity of the detour pavement should also be considered. - Provide the following when detours utilize local roadways: - Notification to the local agency for short-term detours. - Concurrence from the local agency for long-term detours. - Minimize interruption of local transit operations and coordinate with emergency services.